Seeing past words: Testing the cross-modal capabilities of pretrained V&L models on counting tasks: Counting Probe

-The model's bias towards frequent numerals can also be observed when the MLM predictions are wrong.
-While Table \ref{tab:mlm_LXMERT} reports metrics depicting how often the model is \emph{correct}, we further analyse the cases where the model's prediction is \emph{wrong}.
-Our analysis shows that among image-sentence pairs in the hard split where the model prediction is wrong, the model predicts: ``two'' 51\% of the time, ``no'' 12\% of the time (which we count as ``0''), followed by ``three'' in 12\% of cases, ``four'' (5\%) and ``five'' (1\%).
+Bias can also be observed when the MLM predictions are wrong.
+While Table \ref{tab:mlm_LXMERT} reports metrics depicting how often the model is \emph{correct}, we further analyse the cases where model predictions are \emph{wrong}.
+Among image-sentence pairs in the hard split where the model prediction is wrong, the model predicts: ``two'' 51\% of the time, ``no'' 12\% of the time (which we count as ``0''), followed by ``three'' (12\%), ``four'' (5\%) and ``five'' (1\%).

-Good performance on low quantities is unsurprising since they appear more frequently in V\&L datasets \citep{goyal2017making}.
-The very poor performance on under-represented quantities suggests both a lack of generalisation of the V\&L model, as well as limitations in its visual backbone, i.e., Faster-RCNN \citep{ren2015faster}.
+Good performance on low quantities reflects their frequent occurrence in V\&L datasets \citep{goyal2017making}.
+The very poor performance on under-represented quantities suggests both a lack of generalisation of the V\&L model, as well as limitations arising from models' Faster R-CNN \citep{ren2015faster} visual backbone.